GSFranck/BeliefRevisionAgent/README.md

 # Belief revision agent
 This is an implementation of a belief revision agent.
 It contains a belief base class wich holds a list of propositional logic sentences.
-The user can expand, contract and revise the beli ef base from a CLI.
+The user can expand, contract and revise the belief base from a CLI.
 Furthermore, the user can check for entailment which is a resolution based mehthod which is also used internally for the above metioned functionalities.

-## Installing the game
+## Installing the agent
 ### Prerequisites
 * Python 3 (version >= 3.9)
 * sympy 1.10.1